May is Skin Cancer Awareness Month

 Melanomas are considered familial if they occur in at least two first-degree relatives or at least three relatives on the same side of the family.
 Familial melanomas manifest when individuals inherit melanoma-predisposing gene mutations.
 These mutations are outlined below from Rossi and colleagues’ more in-depth review2.

 The tumor suppressor gene CDKN2A was the first melanoma-predisposing gene identified.
-CDKN2A mutations are found in 10-20% of high-risk families, where they impair cell cycle arrest.
+CDKN2A mutations are found in 20-40% of high-risk families, where they impair cell cycle arrest2.

 Mutations in BAP1 can also predispose individuals to melanoma.
-Not only that, BAP1 mutations can predispose individuals to a wide variety of cancers, including those of the eye, skin, and kidneys.
+Not only that, BAP1 mutations can predispose individuals to a wide variety of cancers, including those of the eye (uveal melanoma), mesothelium (mesothelioma), skin (basal cell carcinoma), and kidneys (renal cell carcinoma).
 In fact, there is a name for this heritable condition: BAP1 tumor predisposition syndrome.3

-Next-generation sequencing enabled the discovery of two melanoma-predisposing genes with intermediate penetrance: MC1R (melanocortin 1 receptor) and MITF (microphthalmia-associated transcription factor).
-MC1R mutations appear to impact melanoma susceptibility in multifaceted ways.
-By contrast, a single mutation in MITF can predispose individuals to melanoma by promoting the survival and proliferation of skin cells.
+Next-generation sequencing enabled the discovery of MITF (microphthalmia-associated transcription factor).
+A single mutation in MITF can predispose individuals to melanoma by promoting the survival and proliferation of skin cells.

 The Empower Hereditary Cancer Test can be used to test for the multiple melanoma-predisposing genes.
-For example, Empower can test for CDKN2A, CDK4, BAP1, and MITF as part of its 40-gene multi-cancer panel, which spans actionable hereditary cancer genes across 8 cancer types.
+For example, Empower can test for CDKN2A, CDK4, BAP1, and MITF as part of its 40-gene multi-cancer panel, which spans actionable hereditary cancer genes across 8 major organ systems.

 Natera is committed to making high-quality hereditary cancer testing accessible for you and your patients.
 If you have questions about cost, please call the Natera billing phone number at 1-844-384-2996 (8 am-7 pm CT M-F), or visit the Natera billing page.
 Please do not call the Natera billing phone number for questions about genetic counseling.
 You can schedule a complimentary information session with a board-certified genetic counselor here.